What does “fair and just culture” mean?

 Does this approach work?

 Other safety-conscious industries, such as the airline industry, and health care providers in other states have been able to reduce system problems that lead to errors by adopting the principles of a fair and just culture.
-When these principles are adopted, health care organizations and regulatory agencies investigate all reports to identify and correct the systems and processes of care that contributed to the medical error or near miss; the do not assign blame.
-By feeling protected by this non-punitive culture of medical error reporting, health care organizations and providers report more errors and near misses, which further allow patient safety improvements.
+When these principles are adopted, health care organizations and providers feel safe reporting more errors and near misses, and this improved reporting improves the odds that system problems are detected and fixed before any real harm can occur.

 Why change now?

 In recent years, health care providers, consumers, regulators and legislators have become increasingly focused on reducing medical errors.
 However, there has not been an advocacy organization in place to help all these parties learn about best practices from other systems.
-Through promoting a fair and just culture in medical event reporting, we can make current efforts to improve patient safety more effective and prevent potential problems associated with punitive regulatory and legislative changes.
+Through promoting a fair and just culture in medical event reporting, we can make current efforts to improve patient safety more effective.